fncbook/fnc/book/nonlineqn/newton.md

 {doc}`demos/newton-usage`
 ````

-Our implementation of Newton's iteration is given in {ref}`function-newton`.
+Our implementation of Newton's iteration is given in {numref}`Function {number}<function-newton>`.
 It accepts mathematical functions $f$ and $f'$ and the starting guess $x_1$ as input arguments.
 Beginning programmers are tempted to embed the functions directly into the code, but there are two good reasons not to do so.
 First, you would need a new copy of the whole code for each new instance of the problem, even though very little code may need to change.
 Second, you may want to try more than one rootfinding implementation for a particular problem, and keeping the definition of the problem separate from the algorithm for its solution makes this task much easier.
-As a practical issue in MATLAB, you can define short functions inline as in {prf:ref}`demos-newton-converge`.
-For longer functions, you can write separate function files and pass them as arguments to {ref}`function-newton` by affixing an at-sign \verb+@+ to the front of the name of the function file.
+As a practical issue in Julia, you can define short functions inline as in {prf:ref}`demos-newton-converge`.

 ```{index} backward error
 ```